glacier-modding/glaciermodding.org/docs/modding/customcampaigns/menumapsetup.md

 Let's also make sure the `Entity Type` dropdown is set to `Brick`.

 Switch to the Tree tab.
-Right-click on the root `Scene` node, and click `Create entity` and give the new entity the name `MenuMapSetup_HitmanCampaignDemo`.
-Then right-click on that node and click `Create entity` and give that new entity the name `Scene_Bank`.
+Right-click on the root `Scene` node, and click `Create Entity` and give the new entity the name `MenuMapSetup_HitmanCampaignDemo`.
+Then right-click on that node and click `Create Entity` and give that new entity the name `Scene_Bank`.

 Copy this json snippet:
 ```json